• It’s a Cookbook

 Published by Grace O

-3. Helps relieve nausea associated with post-surgery, morning sickness, motion sickness or chemotherapy.
-Simply chew on a small piece.
+• Helps relieve nausea associated with post-surgery, morning sickness, motion sickness, or chemotherapy—simply chewing a small piece can be effective.

-5. Has antibacterial, antiviral, antioxidant and anti-parasitic properties.
-The antioxidants protect the body from damaging free radicals that can cause disease.
+• Contains antibacterial, antiviral, antioxidant, and anti-parasitic properties, helping protect the body from damaging free radicals.

-10. Ginger’s anti-inflammatory properties can relieve joint pain and help reduce the swelling in bronchial tubes associated with asthma.
+• May relieve joint pain and reduce inflammation associated with conditions like asthma.

 Gingerroot Black Tea